Crataegus Bonsai garden’s offerings include teaching, client services, and inspiration.

 But bonsai is not just for those wanting to study it, or looking to hire a professional.
 Bonsai is for everyone.
-If you wish to experience bonsai, I invite you to contact me for a yard visit.
-And take a look at the ‘Sanctuary’ service below.
+If you wish to experience bonsai, I invite you to contact me for a garden visit.

 Styling and Refinement